Hungary Trip 2

 We then drove down the icy mountain road, back to the border (another even longer wait), and home.
 Had dinner at the pub right by the apartment - good and very convenient, as we were tired.

 Paul was called to a work emergency with Michael, whom we had met at the factory, so we drove to Michael's house and stayed there while he and Michael dealt with the problem.
-We thoroughly enjoyed the hour with Angela and 2 year old David in their beautiful house.
+We thoroughly enjoy

 We then took a driving tour through the wine region, Tokaj, marked by many vineyards set against mountains.